epitaph-04/consul/website/source/api/acl/auth-methods.html.md

 ### Parameters

-- `ns` `(string: "")` - **Enterprise Only** Specified the namespace to list the Auth Methods for.
+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to list the auth methods for.
 This value can be specified as the `ns` URL query parameter, or the `X-Consul-Namespace` header.
-If not provided by either, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.
+If not provided by either, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
 The namespace may be specified as '*' and then results will be returned for all namespaces.
 Added in Consul 1.7.0.